droundy/fac/web/documentation.md

 ## To do list

-1. Make build.sh not try to rebuild syscalls.h.

-1. Create a more generic build.sh that doesn't try to link with the gperftools profiling library.

 1. Add test for when a script builds more than one facfile, do both get parsed?
 And if the script is modified, do both get read?
 I have observed this bug in deft.